Yashkapoor321/Multi-Search-Engine/README.md

 # Multi-Search-Engine

 This project aims to create a versatile search platform that combines the power of Google, Gemini, and Wikipedia APIs.
-It provides users with a seamless experience, allowing them to explore search results from various sources within a single interface.
-The application is built using HTML, CSS, and JavaScript.
+It provides users with a seamless experience, allowing them to explore search results from various sources within a interface.
+The application is built by using HTML, CSS, and JavaScript.

 ## How it Works